wvhulle/cv/resume.typ

   "Apr.
 2024 - current",
   items: (
     [*Distributed systems:* Work on a distributed system to operate freight trains remotely.
 Create a dynamic presence detection system.
 Create an internal asynchronous iterator / stream toolkit.
 Create a crucial connectivity monitoring systems that can react to connection loss and engage emergency breaking.
 Manage real-time audio- and video-streams through GStreamer and WebRTC.], [*Developer tools:* Smooth out integration between the language-server and the Bazel build system.
 Lead transition from Bazel to the Cargo build system for one team.
 Write CI/CD pipelines from scratch.
-Reduced run-time of existing CI pipelines up to 95%. (#lang("Rust", "https://www.rust-lang.org/"))], [*Mentorship:* Organised trainings on parts of the programming language that are lacking in documentation.
-Performed thorough code reviews and coached junior colleagues. (#lang("Rust", "https://www.rust-lang.org/"))], [*Tests:* Write extensive unit tests for new and existing software modules.
+Reduced run-time of existing CI pipelines up to 95%. (#lang("Rust"))], [*Mentorship:* Organised trainings on parts of the programming language that are lacking in documentation.
+Performed thorough code reviews and coached junior colleagues. (#lang("Rust"))], [*Tests:* Write extensive unit tests for new and existing software modules.
 Implement integration tests based on requirements given by railway companies.], [*Native GUI:* Co-create several immersive, multi-monitor, native user-interfaces.
 Implement widgets representing streamed data tables.
-Create a geographical map widget with highlighted train routes and Slint. (#lang("Rust", "https://www.rust-lang.org/"))], [*Embedded:* Write software modules interfacing with real physical controls of trains such as custom touch-screens, toggles and traction/breaking levers, running on Linux.], ),
+Create a geographical map widget with highlighted train routes and Slint. (#lang("Rust"))], [*Embedded:* Write software modules interfacing with real physical controls of trains such as custom touch-screens, toggles and traction/breaking levers, running on Linux.], ),
 )